fluid-music/fluid-music/docs/about.md

 - The VST2 standard is not open.
-Steinberg, the company that created the format, does not allow anyone without an existing license to distribute VST2 plugins or VST2 hosts.
-This means that for now, only users who already have access to the VST2 SDK can use plugins in the Fluid Music.
-This is probably the biggest limitation of Fluid Music that needs to be addressed before `v1.0.0`
+Steinberg, the company that created the format, does not allow anyone without an existing license to distribute VST2 plugins or VST2 hosts that use the official SDK.
+  **The Fluid Music framework uses the  GPL [FST](https://github.com/pierreguillot/FTS) headers instead of the  official SDK, so that it can be legally distributed.**
+  So far this has worked well.
 - VST plugin state is not always fully configurable from the host - certain VST2 parameters (on certain VST2 plugins) can only be modified from the plugin's GUI.
-This means that a VST2s are not currently fully-configurable in Fluid Music.
+To configure non-automatable parameters, you must use a DAW to save a plugin preset, and then load that preset in fluid music.
 - The format is not well defined, and different plugin hosts support slightly different feature sets.
 - Sometimes simple modular audio primitives like delays or oscillators are